 Azaleas.
 The best soil for these attractive garden plants is one with a soil pH of 4.5 to 6.0.

-Gardenia.
-A tropical plant, this elegant shrub will tolerate acidic soil ranging from 5.0 to 6.5 pH.
+Gardenias.
+These elegant shrubs are tropical plants that will tolerate acidic soil ranging from 5.0 to 6.5 pH.
+Gardenias also serve as great indoor plants.

 Fothergilla.
-With abundant white flowers in spring and gorgeous foliage in fall, these shrubs enjoy soil pH from 5.0 to 6.0.
+With abundant white flowers in spring and gorgeous foliage in fall, these shrubs enjoy a soil pH of 5.0 to 6.0.

 Magnolia.
 This beautiful flowering tree prefers soil with a pH level of 5.0 to 6.0.

 Beech.
-A rich, well-drained soil of 5 to 6.5 pH should ensure the healthy development of beech trees.
+A rich, well-drained soil with a pH of 5 to 6.5 should ensure the healthy development of beech trees.

 Testing Soil pH